 5. Paper Checks

 Paper checks are still used because B2B transactions require more security and data exchange than normal B2C payments.
 A check also helps a brand better track cash flow and inventory because there is always a definitive audit trail.
 This can’t always be done with digital payments.
-Paper checks still represent a level of trust and offer benefits like:
+Paper checks work well because:

 - A bank account is not required to cash a check